 During the Third Trimester, the new symptoms I experienced were:

-Swelling Feet/Ankles – Luckily here in Oregon we’ve had a relatively cold start to summer (besides the beginning of this week).
-Swelling has been relatively minimal unless I’m overly active.
-Deep Blue Rub and a drop of Aromatouch are great for circulation and really help with my swelling/achy feet.
+Puffy Feet/Ankles – Luckily here in Oregon we’ve had a relatively cold start to summer (besides the beginning of this week).
+Puffiness has been relatively minimal unless I’m overly active.
+Deep Blue Rub and a drop of Aromatouch are great for circulation and really help with my puffy/achy feet.

 Sleep Issues – Another common pregnancy issue is sleep, especially as you and baby grow and turning from side to side gets harder.
 A body pillow can often be your saving grace as well as some lavender on the bottoms of your feet and on your belly.
 Another great option is the Serenity tablets or even just diffusing Serenity (Restful Blend) while sleeping.